MittyRobotics/Mark-IX/README.txt

 	July 24, 25
 	August 14, 15
 Summer projects:
-	Doxygen on website + commenting code
-	Shifting to bitbucket
+	Doxygen on website + commenting code //Check out the new Doxygen Test, found in Mark-ix repository Shifting to bitbucket
 	C+ ! // how could anyone forget this? cRIO simulator/emulator/framework